The Christian O'Connell Show: Jack Post

+Jack Post (born 10 November 1987) was O'Connell's producer and sidekick.
+He was previously a producer and contributor to the Hamish & Andy radio show.
+He continued to work on the Hamish & Andy podcast in parallel.
+Post resigned in May 2025 with his last show on 23 May 2025.

+UK Show

 Richie Firth

 Richard Mark Firth (born 8 May 1977) was Christian's co-host in the UK.
 He began working at Absolute Radio when several other members of the breakfast show left for different positions elsewhere in Absolute Radio and on other stations.

 Richie previously worked with O’Connell at a Bournemouth radio station, where he famously was the Travel Chicken.
 In 2015, he and Christian competed in and won the Red Bull Soapbox Race.

 Richie is married and a father of 3.

 Firth also broadcasts on Absolute 80s between 13:00 and 16:00 every weekend.
 Since September 2018, he has co-hosted The Absolute Radio Hometime Show with Andy Bush.

+Richie is also fond of A KFC bargain bucket that he will eat as a starter before his Sunday roast.

 Glenn Moore

 Glenn Moore (born 20 January 1989) joined the team as the sport newsreader in October 2017 after the departure of Matt Dyson.
 He is a stand-up comedian and film buff.
 He currently serves as the sport newsreader on The Dave Berry Breakfast Show on Absolute Radio.